What does re-rendering mean in React?

 The re-rendering process

-- DOM updates: React calculates the minimal set of changes required and updates the actual DOM accordingly.
+- Commit: React applies the minimal set of changes (if any) to the actual DOM.

 Example